Golden Faith: Synopsis

-Ivan Ting Sin-boon (Gallen Lo) is orphaned at young age and was adopted by Ting Wing-pong (Paul Chun), the CEO of Gold Smith Group, a jeweller in Hong Kong.
+Ivan Ting Sin-boon (Gallen Lo) is orphaned at young age and was adopted by Ting Wing-pong (Paul Chun), the Chairman of Ting Fung Gold Smith Group, a jeweller in Hong Kong.
 His real name is Chung Tin-yan and his family died in a ship wreck when he was a child coming to Hong Kong.
 Ivan grew up knowing the business ethics his father went through as he built his empire, which included smuggling and money laundering, but never got involved in the operations himself.
 No one knows of his true identity, not even his adopted mother and siblings.

 On a trip to Perth, Australia, he meets Rachel Ching Tin-lam (Jessica Hsuan).
 After a few incidents, they are brought together.
 As they are about to begin a relationship together, Ivan is called back to Hong Kong due to one of his father's old business partners requesting help.
 During this incident, he gets into trouble with the law; he crosses paths with an undercover police officer, Chung Sau-hong (Deric Wan) who is out to put an end to their illegal operations.
 Ivan is soon arrested for what seems like an illegal transaction between himself and his father's old partner but in reality he simply gives money without actually taking the "goods".
 When he faces his case in court, the prosecutor is none other than Rachel.
 After clearing the misunderstandings, he manages to embark on a relationship with her.

 However, in the middle of their relationship, Ivan is faced with more and more crises.
 On one hand, he believes he killed Law Kai-cheung (Kwok Fung) while trying to save his sister, Yan (Myolie Wu).
 On the other, he is constantly helping his family avoid legal prosecution due to their past.
 This puts a strain on their relationship.

 Ivan's good friend, Sabrina Kwai Lai-fu (Anne Heung), who loves Ivan with all her heart, is constantly tormented by Jonathan Hung Pak-to (Shek Sau), his rival business partner.
-Jonathan steals a precious crown meant from Gold Smith and she is forced to make a sacrifice of sleeping with him to get it back.
+Jonathan steals a precious crown meant from Ting Fung Gold Smith and she is forced to make a sacrifice of sleeping with him to get it back.
 Eventually, Jonathan pushes her too far and she kills him.
 As a result, Ivan decides to fully give up his relationship with Rachel because of obligation to Sabrina.